codingforpleasure/customized-workspace/Ubuntu/useful-resources/tr.md

 ## **tr (translate or delete characters)**

+`Important remark`: tr substitutes individual characters, not strings (if strings is the case please use sed)

 ### Example #1: maps character `b` to character `d`:
 ```bash
  > echo big | tr b d